ebtic-uae/cle/README.md

     Host
     MySQL user for etherpad, Password, Database

-Etherpad Installation
+<h2>Etherpad Installation

 For CLE to work, etherpad needs to be installed.
   Go to http://www.etherpad.org and download etherpad.
 As etherpad is written in javascript, you will have to have Node       (https://nodejs.org ) installed.
   If you want to use the statistics feature of CLE, etherpad needs to be setup to use MySQL (please refer to the installation documents of ehterpad)
   Once etherpad is installed, take note of